containers/image/docs/containers-auth.json.5.md

 # DESCRIPTION

-A credentials file stored at `${XDG_RUNTIME_DIR}/containers/auth.json` in json format used to authenticate against container image registries.
+A credentials file in JSON format used to authenticate against container image registries.
+On Linux it is stored at `${XDG_RUNTIME_DIR}/containers/auth.json`;
+on Windows and macOS, at `$HOME/.config/containers/auth.json`

 ## FORMAT